HK1994/designing-data-intensive-applications-notes/README.md

 _Data cube_ is a common special case of a materialized view, it is s grid of aggregates grouped 	by different dimensions.

 ## Chapter 4 - Encoding and Evolution

+Chapter 1 introduced the idea of _evolvability_: we should aim to build systems that make it easy to adapt to change.

+Relational schemas assume all data conforms to one schema, which can be changed.
+Schema-on-read (document) databases don't enforce a schema and can contain a mixture of older and newer format.

+When formats change, this normally requires a corresponding change in the application code.
+In large applications, this cannot usually happen instantaneously:
+- Server side application, you may want to perform a _rolling upgrade_, deployign to a few nodes at a time, checking that things are running smoothly.
+- Client side you are at the mercy of the user.

+New and old version of the code may potentially co-exist at once.
+For this to work, we need to maintain copatibility in both directions:
+- _Backward compatibility_: Newer code can read data written by older code.
+Not hard to achieve as you know the format of data.
+- _Forward compatibility_: Older code can read data written by newer code.
+Harder to achieve, requries older code to ignore addition made by newer version.

+### Formats for Encoding Data

+Programs usually work with two different representations:
+- In memory, data is kept in objects, structs, lists arrays etc. Optimised for efficient acces and manipulation by the CPU.
+- When you want to store or send it over the network, you have to encode it as some kind of self-contained sequence of bytes (e.g. JSON).

+Translating between representations is called _encoding_, _serialization_ or _marshalling_; and the reverse is called _decoding_, _parsing_, _deserialization_ or _unmarshalling_.

+#### Language-specific Formats

+Languages come with built-in support for encoding in-memory objects.
+Python has pickle etc. However, these have deep problems:
+- Encoding is tied to a programming language.
+If you store or transmit the data, you are committing yourself to your programming language for a long time.